bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 JS syntax:

 While using a fragment of input BEMJSON `this.ctx` with an `applyCtx` structure in dev-environment, endless cycle may occur.
-To avoid it, you need to add a flag, indicating that the template was already processed, and subpredicate to check flag's value:
+To avoid it, you need to add a flag, indicating that the template was already processed, and subpredicate to check flag value:

 ```js
 block('b-inner')(def()